jpartain89/Software-Install-Guides/docs/virtualbox/virtualbox-autostart.rst

 Auto-starting VirtualBox VMs on macOS
 ======================================

-First, we need to copy - or rather, link - over the VirtualBox-provided default .plist file - aka what macOS uses as their "services" files.
+First, we need to copy - or rather, link - over the VirtualBox-provided default .plist file - aka: what macOS uses as their "services" files.
 Or, in comparison, like Linux's /etc/init.d/ files or the like.

 Linking The .plist
 ==================